 The advantages of being a Highlander extend beyond the numbers — and the confines of the sprawling campus.
 As a member of the UCR community, you’ll have access to the bustling city of Riverside, which is close to the desert, mountain, and ocean regions and dozens of significant cultural and recreational attractions.

-The program is aimed at tacking social mobility issues in the Inland Empire region and UCR is starting with its home base, the university itself.
+The program aims to tackle social mobility issues in the Inland Empire region, and UCR is starting with its home base, the university itself.

 The U.S. ranks 27th among 82 countries assessed for their social mobility showing there’s plenty of work the U.S. fed/state governments and higher education institutes can do to address this issue.

-SmartBot360 is based in Riverside, CA and was founded by Vagelis Hristidis, a Computer Science Professor at UCR, with expertise on text and big data analytics.
+SmartBot360 is based in Riverside, CA, and was founded by Vagelis Hristidis, a Computer Science Professor at UCR with expertise in text and big data analytics.
 Originally, the startup was backed by the National Science Foundation.